AiC-Project/ats.testcc/README.md

 __________________________________________

-Download the latest version of google+ from [apkmirror](http://www.apkmirror.com/apk/google-inc/google/google-5-0-0-85934159-android-4-4-x86-android-apk-download/)
+Download the latest version of google+ from [apkmirror](http://www.apkmirror.com/apk/google-inc/google/google-8-9-1-136414806-release/google-8-9-1-136414806-7-android-apk-download/)

 __________________________________________

-Download the needed version of Gapps from [cyanogenmod](http://wiki.cyanogenmod.org/w/Google_Apps) or [itvends](https://itvends.com/gapps/).
+Download the needed version of Gapps from [cyanogenmod](http://wiki.cyanogenmod.org/w/Google_Apps)

 Extract it.
 It must contains a `system` folder